Humboldt-Penguin/redplanet/docs/derivations/impact_demag/1_analytical.md

 #### [2.2.3] Putting it all Together

-Substitute these $u_p(r)$ into equation 6 to find pressure from the initial shock wave as a function of distance from the point of impact.
+Substitute these $u_p(r)$ into equation 6 to find pressure from the initial shock wave as a function of distance from the center of the isobaric core.
 This is denoted $P_{\text{direct}}(r)$, since we apply some corrections for reflected waves in the next section.

 For convenience, here's the full equation in terms of known values, although it may not render correctly based on where you're viewing this.